SRay-2020/MP2---Language-Memory-Game/README.md

 **Educators -**

 10. As an educator I want a learning resource that will engage my students
-- Through the use of custom graphics and music this website is engaging for users
+- Through the use of custom graphics this website is engaging for users
 11. As an educator I want a learning resource that will encourage my students to learn while having fun
 - This game encourages the user to remember where animals/words are which engages learning while also being fun to play
 12. As an educator I want a learning resource that is free and easy to access